mikeboyle/nyc-squirrel-census-map/README.md

 The map integration was built with the [google-map-react library](https://github.com/google-map-react/google-map-react) which made a lot of this very easy to do.

+## Running locally
+- Install yarn (alternative to npm) if you don't already have it: `npm install --global yarn`
+- Install package.json dependencies: `yarn install`
+- You will need the following API keys stored as envvars on your development machine:
+    - `REACT_APP_NYC_DATA_APP_TOKEN`: app token for open data API
+    - `REACT_APP_MAPS_API_KEY`: Google maps API key
+- Start the application: `yarn start`

+## Typescript conversion
+The app is partially converted to Typescript, starting from the leaf components and moving up:
+- `<InfoWindow />`
+- `<Marker />`

+Types shared by more than one component are in `/src/types/types.ts` for now.

+The rest of the components, helper functions, and tests still need to be converted.

 ## TODOS

 - [ ] Build a back end for better app token security